Atomic broadcast: Properties

 Rodrigues and Raynal and Schiper et al. define the integrity and validity properties of atomic broadcast slightly differently.

 Note that total order is not equivalent to FIFO order, which requires that if a process sent message 1 before it sent message 2, then all participants must receive message 1 before receiving message 2.
 It is also not equivalent to "causal order", where if message 2 "depends on" or "occurs after" message 1 then all participants must receive message 2 after receiving message 1.
-While a strong and useful condition, total order requires only that all participants receive the messages in the same order, but does not place other constraints on that order.
+While a strong and useful condition, total order requires only that all participants receive the messages in the same order, but does not place other constraints on that order such as that in which the messages are sent.

 Fault tolerance

 Designing an algorithm for atomic broadcasts is relatively easy if it can be assumed that computers will not fail.
 For example, if there are no failures, atomic broadcast can be achieved simply by having all participants communicate with one "leader" which determines the order of the messages, with the other participants following the leader.

 However, real computers are faulty; they fail and recover from failure at unpredictable, possibly inopportune, times.
 For example, in the follow-the-leader algorithm, what if the leader fails at the wrong time?
 In such an environment achieving atomic broadcasts is difficult.
 A number of protocols have been proposed for performing atomic broadcast, under various assumptions about the network, failure models, availability of hardware support for multicast, and so forth.